ThomasQTruong/CS003B-Term-Project/README.md

     - void setAmountToWin(int winAmount)
       - Sets the value of amountToWin to a different number.
       - @param winAmount - the amount of marks needed in a row to win.
+    - void nextTurn()
+      - Tells the game that it is the next turn.
+    - int getTurn()
+      - Retrieves the current turn number.
+      - @return int - the current turn.
+    - int getPlayerTurn()
+      - Retrieves which player's turn.
+      - @return int - the player number of whoever's turn it is.
     - int isGameOver(Board board, int row, int col, char mark)
       - Checks whether the game ended or not.
       - 0 indicates it is not over; no win/tie.